HRNaudZ/butterfly-css/README.md

 # butterfly-css
-A css framework for web deingngers
+A simple css framework for web designers

+# Setup :

+Just include Css and Js file to you html pages